alexey-lysiuk/slade-macos-build/README.md

 The downside of this method is it may fail if source files were added or removed from the main **SLADE** repository.
 In this case, use the CMake-based method.
 2. _Using CMake:_
 Execute `build.sh` script to clone the main repository and to build **SLADE**.
 The application bundle is located inside `build` directory.

+In both cases the main repository is cloned into **SLADE** directory.
+This happened only once during the first run of the script.
+You will need to pull changes by hand after that.
+Also, you can switch to a branch other than **master** and run the corresponding script again.